 At such time as any THE MARVEL UNIVERSE is no longer open at a particular Universal Theme Park, all exclusivity and marketing rights acquired by MCA as a result of the opening of such THE MARVEL UNIVERSE at such Universal Theme Park, as set forth in Section IV below, shall terminate and this Agreement shall thereafter be construed as if the notice of intent to open THE MARVEL UNIVERSE had not been given by MCA.

 After Disney’s purchase of Marvel in 2009, the contract did not become void; meaning all verbiage stated in the 1994 contract still takes precedent.

 With the foundations of the contract now set and hopefully understood; what rights do Universal and Disney currently own?

 The most important verbiage is that Universal owns the rights to Marvel “in perpetuity”; meaning for as long as the contract is in good standing.
-Either party may terminate the contract; however Marvel must have legit, legal reason to why the contract is void (poor upkeep, not upholding the quality of the IP, etc.)
+Either party may terminate the contract; however, Marvel must have a legitimate, legal reason to why the contract is void (poor upkeep, not upholding the quality of the IP, etc.)

 Either party may terminate this agreement upon a material breach of the other party, subject to written notice and a reasonable opportunity to cure.

 Although the parties may ultimately enter into a more formal agreement containing the above terms, until such occurs, the terms of this Agreement shall be binding on the parties.

 Universal Orlando owns the rights to Marvel usage for all areas East of the Mississippi River for any property they are currently using.
 Per the contract: